oslabs-beta/BunDL/bunDL-client/README.md

 # bundl-cache

-bundl-cache is a client-side GraphQL caching solution, optimized for the Bun runtime.
+bundl-client is a client-side GraphQL caching solution, optimized for the Bun runtime.
 Our product is designed to intercept GraphQL queries, parse through relevant information from the AST, and generate unique cache key/value pairs to accomodate for an array of query types all within the browser.
 BunDL is most optimal when utilizing pouchDB and couchDB.
 The offline synchronization between the two databases allowed us to further reduce requests to the server and provide a seamless experience for the user in terms of performance speeds.

 ## Installation

-Within your terminal, download bundl-cache with 'bun install bundl-cache'
+Within your terminal, download bundl-client with 'bun install bundl-client'

 ## Implementation

-1. Import bunCache from 'bundl-cache'
+1. Import BunDL from 'bundl-client'
-2. Create a new instance of 'bundl-cache'
+2. Create a new instance of 'bundl-client'
 3. Set configurations based on your caching needs
 4. Replace any fetch requests with 'bunDL.query'